Black Bass Fishing …could be the most fishing fun for all ages.

 Preseason scouting should reveal at least a starting point.

 No preseason calling unless it’s a locator call like an owl hooter or a crow call.

-Educating the birds in preseason by yelping is a really poor idea.
+Educating the birds in the preseason by yelping is a really poor idea.

 Birds tend to gobble more on clear, cool days when there is very little wind, but I hunt every chance I get.
 I have killed birds before, during and after some rain on gray, windy days.